Are you a new bearded dragon owner who wants to care for your pet in the best way possible?

 This doesn’t have to be anything special.
 Just make sure it’s clean.

-Disinfectant/Cleaner – You’ll also need a spray or solution which disinfects the arms for germs.
+Disinfectant/Cleaner – You’ll also need a spray bottle or solution to get rid of the germs.

 It’s possible to go the all-natural route and use a vinegar-water mix (one part vinegar to two parts water).